CheesyLaZanya/godot-ai-toolkit/README.md

 git clone https://github.com/zkenshin/godot-ai-toolkit.git
 ```

-3. Open the inner godot-ai-toolkit folder in Godot (via import project)
+3. Import the project using the project.godot file found inside the inner godot-ai-toolkit

-4. On the left, use our toolkit to configure an OpenAI api key (and change any desired parameters), and a Co:here api key
+4. On the left, use our toolkit to configure an OpenAI api key (and change any desired parameters), and a co:here api key

-5. Run the project and try out the sample visual novel to see a small slice of what AI integration with Godot can look like.
+5. Run the project and try out the sample visual novel or sample RPG to see a small slice of what AI integration with Godot can look like